fielddaylab/lakeland/README.md

 Versions:
 1. Alpha
 2. Original Version
-3. Change itemusechange: remove mark, add prev_mark (introduced bug fixed in v9)
+3. Change itemusechange: remove mark, add prev_mark (introduced bug fixed in v9) (8/13/2019)
 4. Remove gzipping.
+(8/13/2019)
 5. Restructure speed logs.
 Old version only logged manual speed changes.
 New version logs automatic and manual speed changes with a boolean "manual" as 1 if manually changed and 0 otherwise.
+(8/14/2019)
-6. Add num milk/food/poop produced into the gamestate log
+6. Add num milk/food/poop produced into the gamestate log.
+(8/15/2019)
-7. Change num milk/food/poop produced from "since beginning of game" to "since last gamestate log"
+7. Change num milk/food/poop produced from "since beginning of game" to "since last gamestate log".
+(8/21/2019)
 8. Add fields for continue, language, audio, and fullscreen in the gamestart.
 Also now logs endgame when a player dies in addition to when a player exits the page.
+(8/22/2019)
 9. Fix bug in itemusechange.
 Previously the itemusechange log did not include a label "item" for the "item" field.
 Now it does.
+(9/4/2019)
+10. Simple log now sends player_id (if present) from the URL to log.php (9/24/2019)

 ### Event Categories
 0. [gamestate](#gamestate)